-Gaps in CONTROL .S Identified Gaps in Controls: (Where one or more of the key controls on which the organisation is relying is not effective, or we do not have evidence that the controls are working) How and when the Gap in control be addressed Further action necessary to address the controls gaps By Who By When Progress Limited impact to date of the wider urgent and emergency care plan in reducing capacity pressures on acute sites and the ability to protect sufficient elective pathway capacity for elective patients. # Theatre staffing availability to support expansion of theatre capacity at required pace and level. # Timeliness of the All Wales Commissioning Framework to support rapid decision making and commissioning of independent sector activity levels when supported by non-recurrent funding released part-way through the year. # Sufficiency of Health records service capacity to support planned expansion of outpatient activity.
-Revised elective care delivery plan developed for inclusion within refreshed Annual Delivery Plan to be submitted June 2022.
-Jones, Keith 30/06/2022 Draft plan developed.
-Opportunities to enhance dedicated elective pathway capacity across sites is dependent upon successful delivery of the transforming urgent and emergency care plan.
-Jones, Keith 31/03/2023 Insufficient elective pathway capacity at Glangwili Hospital to support sufficient internal capacity for Urology & ENT surgery.
-Workforce development and recruitment plan jointly developed between Planned Care & Workforce Team Hire, Stephanie 31/03/2023 Partial progress achieved in recruitment of theatre staffing resources.
-Additional recruitment planned by Q3 in 2022/23.
-Targeted review of Health Records service vacancies and recruitment plans, led by Health Records service and supported by Planned Care & Workforce teams.
-Rees, Gareth 31/07/2022 19 WTE vacancies identified.
-Recruitment priorities subject to ecalated review.
+Gaps in CONTROL .S Identified Gaps in Controls: (Where one or more of the key controls on which the organisation is relying is not effective, or we do not have evidence that the controls are working) How and when the Gap in control be addressed Further action necessary to address the controls gaps By Who By When Progress Limited impact to date of the wider urgent and emergency care plan in reducing capacity pressures on acute sites and the ability to protect Revised elective care delivery plan developed for inclusion within refreshed Annual Delivery Plan to be submitted June 2022.
+Jones, Keith Completed Plan complete and submitted within refreshed Annual Recovery Plan. at required pace and level. # Timeliness of the All Wales Commissioning Framework to support Opportunities to enhance dedicated elective pathway capacity across sites is dependent upon successful delivery of the transforming urgent and emergency care plan.
+Jones, Keith Completed Dedicated elective capacity in place at PPH, BGH and WGH sites.
+Dedicated elective pathway capacity at Glangwili Hospital to support sufficient internal capacity for Urology & ENT surgery commenced in February 2023. rapid decision making and commissioning of independent sector activity levels when supported by non-recurrent funding released part-way through the year. # Sufficiency of Health records service Workforce development and recruitment plan jointly developed between Planned Care & Workforce Team Hire, Stephanie 31/03/2023 31/06/2023 Continued progress achieved in recruitment of theatre staffing and consultant anaesthetic appointments, but levels remained below required WTE. capacity to support planned expansion of outpatient activity. # Sufficiency of Anaesthetic medical staffing capacity to support planned Targeted review of Health Records service vacancies and recruitment plans, led by Health Records service and supported by Planned Care & Workforce teams.
+Rees, Gareth Completed Significant improvement in staffing levels achieved. expansion of required operating lists.
 Modular Unit to enable enhanced day surgical provision awaiting completion at Prince Philip Hospital.
-Jones, Keith TBC Commissioning period delayed due to engineering issues.
-Timescale for resolution awaited from contractor.
+Jones, Keith Completed Unit opened 05Dec22.